Master System: Europe, Brazil, and other markets

 The Master System was successful in Europe, becoming the best-selling console in the region by 1990; by that time, however, the NES was beginning to have a fast-growing user base in the UK.
 In 1990 alone, Virgin Mastertronic sold 150,000 Master Systems in the United Kingdom, greater than the 60,000 Mega Drives and Nintendo's 80,000 consoles sold in the same period.
 In the whole of Europe that year, Sega sold a combined 918,000 consoles, greater than Nintendo's 655,000.

-The Master System was also successful in Brazil, where launched in September 1989 and was distributed by Tectoy, a Brazilian toy company startup focused on electronic toys.
+The Master System was also successful in Brazil, where it was launched in September 1989 and was distributed by Tectoy, a Brazilian toy company startup focused on electronic toys.
 Tectoy had reached out to Sega about distributing their products and, despite Sega's hesitation given their situation with Tonka in the US, was eventually given liberty to manage Sega products in Brazil.
 Their success distributing Sega's laser tag gun based on the anime Zillion gave Sega the confidence to allow Tectoy to distribute the Master System.
 By the end of 1990, the installed base in Brazil was about 280,000 units.
 Tectoy introduced a telephone service with game tips, created a Master System club, and presented the program Master Tips during commercial breaks of the television show Sessão Aventura on Rede Globo.
 Nintendo did not arrive in Brazil until 1993, and were unable to officially compete, as clones of the NES dominated the Brazilian market.
 Tectoy claimed 80% of the Brazilian video game market.

 In South Korea, the Sega Mark III was released by Samsung under the name "Gam*Boy" in April 1989, followed by the Master System II, under the name "Aladdin Boy", in 1992.
 By 1993, it had sold 720,000 units in South Korea, outselling the NES (released in the region by Hyundai Group as the "Comboy") and becoming the best-selling console in the region until 1993.
 The Master System was also popular in New Zealand and Australia; in the latter country, it was more successful than the NES, with 250,000 units sold there during 1990 alone.
 By November 1994, 650,000 units had been sold in Australia.